netbrain/zwift/README.md

 set gShowFPS=1
 ```

-Start zwift with the `ZWIFT_OVERRIDE_GRAPHICS=1 zwift` command to use the settings from the graphics.txt file.
+Start zwift with the `ZWIFT_OVERRIDE_GRAPHICS="1" zwift` command to use the settings from the graphics.txt file.

 You can find more information about these settings in this [Zwift Insider](https://zwiftinsider.com/config-file-tweaks/)
 article.
 Note that this is an older article and as such some of the information in it is outdated.
 The default values of the
 different profiles have changed to what is in the table listed above and for example the `aniso` setting does not exist anymore.

 > :warning: **Before using ZWIFT_OVERRIDE_GRAPHICS**: This option requires that the `$HOME/.config/zwift/graphics.txt` file
 exists.
-If a `graphics.txt` does not exist and the `ZWIFT_OVERRIDE_GRAPHICS` option is used, it will be created automatically
+If `graphics.txt` does not exist and the `ZWIFT_OVERRIDE_GRAPHICS` option is used, it will be created automatically the
-the first time zwift is launched.
+first time zwift is launched.

 Aside from the graphics profile which is assigned by zwift and cannot be changed, there is also the in-game setting to change
 the display resolution.
 Changing this resolution does not change the graphics profile and as such does not affect the quality of